RailcardsBusiness

 How long is the train journey from Bilbao to Munich?

-What is the fastest train from Bilbao to Munich?
+How much is the train from Bilbao to Munich?

-Is there a direct train from Bilbao to Munich?
+Can you take a high-speed train from Bilbao to Munich?

 What are the train times from Bilbao to Munich?